UCI-GDIM31/class-activities-Ishaan-Mit/README.md

 Everything needed a collider, but the cat and ball needed to be rigid bodies since they had to be able to be affected by phyics, and the goal was a trigger since it was onle scanning for the ball.

+### W5
+Are there different ways to manipulate variables with vectors?
+THere are

+What member variable(s) does this class need?

+What method(s) does this class need?
+Should it be something that Unity provides (like Start(), Update(), or a collision method), or one you write? at the start it should find the target's location, and then move towards it.
+THis can be achieved through the Start and Update funcitons
+What should the method(s) do?

 ## Open-Source Assets